skema-dev/skema-go/sample/grpc-dao/README.md

 # GRPC + DAO Support

-In this example, we demonstrated the usage of build-in DAO support could simplify the repetitive struggling with database CRUD.
+In this example, we demonstrated how the build-in DAO support could simplify the repetitive struggling with database CRUD.

 Developers spend most of their lives messing around with mysql/orm and all kinds of ORM packages.
 In order to perform CRUD, they usually have to do the following:
 - Define a struct/class/whatever model